binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ![10,000' view and lower of Cloud and In-house Cloud Security](images/10000Cloud.png)

-If you skipped the [VPS](#vps) chapter, just be aware that there are many similarities here.
-The fact is, that in many cases, your VPS may be on someone else's hardware and under their control, just as many Cloud Service Providers leverage cloud resources, which ultimately still runs on real hardware.
+In case you skipped the [VPS](#vps) chapter, there are many similarities here mentioned in this chapter.
+The fact is: your VPS may be on someone else's hardware and under their control.
+There are many Cloud Service Providers that leverage cloud resources; which ultimately still runs on real hardware.
 The Cloud is an abstraction layer.

 ## 1. SSM Asset Identification

-Take the results from the higher level Asset Identification in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
-Remove any that are not applicable and add any newly discovered.
+Take the results from the higher level Asset Identification in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), remove any that are not applicable and add any newly discovered ones.

 ### Productivity

-Using IaaS, and even more so PaaS, can provide great productivity gains, but everything comes at a cost.
-You don't gain productivity for free.
-You will be sacrificing something, and usually that something is security; you no longer have control of your data.
+Using IaaS, and even more with PaaS, can provide great productivity gains.
+However, everything comes at a cost, as you can not gain productivity for free.
+Something will be scarified, usually that will be your security; which means you will no longer have control of your data.

-Using cloud services can be a good thing especially for smaller businesses and start ups, but before the decision is made as to whether to use an external cloud provider or create your own, there are some very important considerations to be made.
+Using cloud services can be a good thing especially for smaller businesses and startups.
+However, first of off decisions need to be made whether to use an external cloud provider or to create your own, as there are some very important considerations to be made.
 We will discuss these in the Identify Risks and Countermeasures subsections.

 ### Competitive Advantage

-If you are a start up, be aware that the speed you initially enjoy with PaaS may not continue as your product moves from proof of concept to something that customers start to use.
-You may decide to be more careful on your customer's behalf and your own intellectual property (IP) by bringing it in-house, or you may entrust it to a provider that takes security seriously, rather than just saying they do.
+If you are a startup, be aware that the speed you initially enjoy with PaaS may not continue as your product moves from proof of concept to when the customers start to use your product or service.
+You may decide to be more cautious on your customer's behalf and your own intellectual property (IP) by bringing it in-house, or you may entrust it to a provider that takes security seriously, rather than just saying they do.
 We will be investigating these options through the Identify Risks subsection.

 ### Control

-With regard to control of our environments, we are blindly trusting huge amounts of IP to Cloud Service Providers (CSPs).
-In fact, I have worked for many customers who insist on putting everything in the Cloud without much thought.
-Some have even said that they are not concerned with security.
+With regards to control of our own environments, we are blindly trusting huge amounts of IP to Cloud Service Providers (CSPs).
+In many instances, I have worked with customers who insist on putting everything in the Cloud without putting any thought into the security aspects of using the Cloud.
+Some have even commented how they are not concerned with the security risk.
 The problem is, they do not understand what is at risk.
-They may wonder why their competitor beats them to market as their progress and plans are intercepted.
-Bruce Schneier's Data and Goliath is the best book I have read to date that reveals the problem of blindly yielding everything.
-It's an eye-opening canon of the sad reality of our risky habits and what results they will yield.
+They may wonder why their competitor beats them to the market, and how their progress and plans have been intercepted.
+Bruce Schneier's book, "Data and Goliath" is the best book I have read to date that reveals the problems of blindly yielding everything.
+It's an eye-opening canon of the sad reality of our risky habits and the results they will yield.

-Whenever you see that word "trust", you are yielding control to the party you are trusting.
-When you trust an entity with your assets, you are giving them control.
-Are your assets their primary concern, or is it maximising their profits by using you and/or your data as their asset?
+Whenever you see the word "trust", you are yielding all control to the party you are trusting.
+When you trust another entity with your assets, you are giving them the power to control.
+Step back and think: Are your assets their primary concern, or is it maximising their profits by using you and/or your data as their asset?

-If you decide to use an external cloud provider, you need to be aware that what ever goes into the Cloud is almost completely out of your control, you may not be able to remove it once it is there, as you may not have visibility into whether or not the existing data is really removed from the Cloud.
+If you decide to use an external cloud provider, you need to be aware that whatever goes into the Cloud is almost completely out of your control.
+You may not be able to remove your data once it is in there, and have visibility into whether or not the existing data has really removed from the Cloud.

 ### Data

-If you deal with sensitive customer data, then you have an ethical and legal responsibility for it.
-If you are putting sensitive data in the Cloud then you could very well be shirking your responsibility.
-You may not even retain legal ownership of it.
+If you are dealing with sensitive customer data, then you as the developer have an ethical and legal responsibility for it.
+Also, if you are putting sensitive data in the Cloud, then you could very well be shirking your responsibility.
+You may not even retain the legal ownership of it.

 We will keep these assets in mind as we work through the rest of this chapter.

 ## 2. SSM Identify Risks {#cloud-identify-risks}

-Some of the the processes we described at the top level in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) may be worth revisiting.
+Some of the processes we described at the top level in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) may be worth revisiting.

 ### Shared Responsibility Model {#cloud-identify-risks-shared-responsibility-model}